Daniel Thioune: VfL Osnabrück

 After a poor start to the 2017–18 season, Joe Enochs was relieved of his duties as head coach of the VfL Osnabrück senior team competing in the 3.
 Liga, in early October 2017.
 Thioune initially took over as an caretaker manager, but in early November 2017, he was appointed the permanent head coach.
 Thioune managed to turn around the team and eventually reach the 17th place in the league standings with 6 points down to the relegations spots.
 In the 2018–19 season, he led VfL Osnabrück to the 3.
 Liga championship and thus to promotion to the 2.
 Bundesliga.
 In September 2019, his contract with the club was extended to June 2021.
 In the 2019–20 season, Thioune's side held 5th place in the league table after the first half of the season with 26 points; only four points behind a direct promotion spot.
 In the second half of the season, the team from Osnabrück finished as the worst team of the league with a mere 14 points, which in the end resulted in a relegation battle.
 Another season in the 2.
 Bundesliga was only secured on the 33rd matchday, and VfL finished the season as the best promotee with 40 points and a 13th place finish.

 Hamburger SV

 For the 2020–21 season, Thioune took over the 2.
 Bundesliga side of Hamburger SV, which had previously missed out on promotion to the Bundesliga for two consecutive seasons in fourth place.
 He succeeded Dieter Hecking, whose contract had expired and under whom he had played at VfB Lübeck.
 Thioune triggered a release clause in his contract at VfL Osnabrück to sign a two-year contract in Hamburg.

 Thioune was sacked on 3 May 2021, three matchdays before end of season.

 Fortuna Düsseldorf

 On 8 February 2022, Thioune was hired by Fortuna Düsseldorf, replacing Christian Preußer.
 He signed a contract until 2023.
 He was sacked in October 2025.

+Werder Bremen

+In February 2026, he was named the new head coach of Werder Bremen.